chorus-ai/NCC_SDOH/README.md

 ## Citations

 The geomapping methodology outlined in this package originated from research conducted for the [NCC-SDOH paper](XXX) at Harvard Medical School and Massachusetts General Hospital.
-If you incorporate this methodology into your research, we kindly request that you cite the relevant paper(s):
+If you use code or concepts available in this repository, we would be grateful if you would cite the relevant paper(s):
 - For general use of geomapping, you can read/refer to our [NCC-SDOH paper](XXX) ([bibtex](XXX.bib)).

 If you utilize the databases mentioned in the paper, please consider citing them as well: